California Personal Injury Lawyers Helping Victims in the California Area

 Retain an Experienced Folsom Truck Accident Lawyer

 Our principal, Travis G. Black, formerly worked in the insurance industry and understands how insurance adjustors think.
 If you have been injured in a wide turn crash, you should consult us.
 Not all personal injury attorneys have a full understanding of the trucking regulations and insurance concerns that may arise in connection with truck accidents.
 We provide experienced legal representation to injured people from our Folsom office.
-To obtain a free consultation with a motor Folsom truck accident lawyer, contact us online or call Travis G. Black & Associates at 916-962-2896.
+To obtain a free consultation with a motor Folsom truck accident lawyer, contact us online or call Travis G. Black, Inc. at 916-962-2896.